 Jeff Read, P.E., of Sevee and Maher Engineers, prepared the application and is the representative for the project.
+Al Palmer, P.E., reviewed the plans for the Town.

-III.
-REQUESTED WAIVERS:
+2. REQUESTED WAIVERS:

 - 1. Hydrogeologic Evaluation: Requested waiver due to the fact that there will be no subsurface wastewater disposal or other groundwater impacts as a result of this project. - 2.
 Market Study: N/A - 3.
 From marking all trees greater than 10 inches in caliper.
 The clearing proposed will be minimal and trees over 10 inches are not common in this area.